 Designed by Vincent James & Associates of Minneapolis, Minnesota, the LBC features environmentally friendly components such as water walls for cooling, windows to maximize natural illumination, and electric lights within the building which automatically adjust depending on the amount of outside light.
 Wave fans in the dining room, solar vents on the interior, and sun shading louvers on the exterior are other environmentally friendly features of the LBC.

-The Commons will celebrate its grand opening in Fall 2019.
+The Commons celebrated its grand opening in Fall 2019.
 The 77,000 square foot facility was designed by New York-based firm Weiss/Manfredi and will create both a new dining facility for Tulane University as well as a consolidated setting for the Newcomb Institute.
 The Commons offers a state-of-the art dining facility, Newcomb Institute, conference rooms, event space, open-air courtyards, market, and more.